Information for Dover Immigration Removal Centre

 Statement of Purpose

 The purpose of Dover Immigration removal Centre shall be to provide for the secure but humane accommodation of detained persons in a relaxed regime with as much freedom of movement and association as possible, consistent with providing a safe and secure environment, and to encourage and assist detained persons to make the most productive use of their time, whilst respecting in particular their dignity and right to individual expression.

 Tel: 01304 246400

 Fax: 01304 246401

-Centre Manager: Sara Pennington
+Centre Manager: Paul Woods

 Accommodation: The Centre consists of five living units - Deal, Sandwich, Romney, Rye and Hastings - and one small separation unit named Hythe.
 Much of the accommodation comprises six bed dormitories although there are also single and double rooms.
 All living accommodation has access to discrete integral sanitation, power supply and televisions.
 All detainees may retain a mobile phone (not camera type) or borrow a mobile phone from the Centre.
 A range of recreational activities are provided in the association areas on each of the units and lock-up periods are kept to a minimum.
 All units except Hythe have quiet prayer rooms.

 Operational capacity: 316 as of 23rd September 2009

 Reception criteria: A UK Border Agency Manager and team are based on site to liaise with case owners, the Port Authorities and detainees.
 They see all new detainees and deal with applications on a daily basis.
 Regular updates are provided to detainees on the status of their cases.
 They can be contacted via the main Centre address.